FreedomBen/metals/README.md

 ### What About Health Checks?

-If the entity doing the health checks has a valid certificate (per the client trustchain), then nothing special need to be done to support health checks.
+If the entity doing the health checks has a valid certificate (per the client trust chain), then nothing special need to be done to support health checks.

 However, if the health checker does *not* have a valid certificate, then health checks will fail because nginx will deny access and will not proxy the request.
 To work around this you can set some variables, and then the startup script that generates the `nginx.conf` file will create entries allowing the paths that you specify to get through.
 The only caveat is that health checks *cannot* reuse the same port.
 If the health checker is accessing your application through an OpenShift Service or Routes, you will need to expose both ports.
 The service behind the proxy can continue to use the same port and can remain agnostic about the ports mTLS is using.